Powerful Pre-Race Habits That Build Race-Day Confidence

 Step 1: List Your Essentials

-Step 4: Keep It Consistent—but Adaptable
+Step 4: Keep It Consistent yet Flexible

 Pro Tip: Write Your Ritual Down

-Here’s a sample template you can adapt:
+Here is a template you can make your own:

 • Wake-up time: ___